-The ABAP programming language was designed as a report programming language for SAP R/2 which was a platform that many big enterprises used to build mainframe business applications for financial accounting, material management, human resources, supply chain logistics and manufacturing processes.
+The ABAP programming language was initially designed as a report programming language for SAP R/2 which was a platform that many big enterprises used to build mainframe business applications for financial accounting, material management, human resources, supply chain logistics, and manufacturing processes.

-Nowadays ABAP is the basis of entire SAP system that thousand of applications in various functional modules including FI/CO, SCM, CRM are implemented.
+Nowadays ABAP is the basis of the entire SAP system that thousands of applications in various functional modules including FI/CO, SCM, CRM are implemented.

-To start with programming, you first need to understand the SAP NetWeaver Application architecture with some basic concepts such as SAP UI, ABAP workbench, Change and Transport System.
+To start with ABAP programming, you first need to understand the SAP NetWeaver Application architecture with some basic concepts such as SAP UI, ABAP workbench, Change, and Transport System.

 If you don’t have access to an SAP system, you can download the SAP NetWeaver AS ABAP trial version.